-If you still have questions about using our ContentBarrier software, please check our ContentBarrier Knowledge Base for answers to the most common questions by clicking the link below:
+If you still have questions about using our ContentBarrier software, please check our ContentBarrier Knowledge Base for answers to the most common questions:

 You can also contact our Support Team directly for assistance by completing a support ticket online here: